-Here’s what you should do with your federal and KY tax refunds if you owe money to creditors.
+Here are some helpful guidelines when deciding what to do with your federal and KY tax refunds if you owe money to creditors.

 If you’re carrying debt into the new year, you may be wondering if you should use your tax refund to help pay it off.
 In addition, you may be asking yourself how much of your refund you want to use toward that balance.